 Meanwhile in Asia, major indices started Thursday's trading session higher, tracking US gains.
 The Nikkei, Hang Seng Index and the Straits Times Index started the day 0.68%, 0.91% and 0.35% higher on Thursday.

 Oil prices will likely be affected by today's Organisation of Petroleum Exporting Countries (OPEC) and tomorrow's OPEC+ (OPEC and its allies including Russia) meeting in Vienna.
-During the meeting, OPEC and OPEC+ members will be reviewing the current production agreement and also the possibility of more cuts to production numbers.
+During the session, OPEC and OPEC+ members will be reviewing the current production agreement and also the possibility of more cuts to production numbers.
 The current deal stipulates supply cuts of 1.2mn barrels a day, which expires at the end of March 2020.
-Brent crude futures rose 3.58% to $63.00 a barrel on Wednesday, as OPEC member countries and allies signalled that there may be a possible extension or further cuts to oil production and as optimism for a trade deal between US and China rose.
+Brent crude futures rose 3.58% to $63.00 a barrel on Wednesday, as OPEC member countries and allies signalled there may be a possible extension or further cuts to oil production, and as optimism for a trade deal between the US and China rose.

 Reuters reported that Saudi Arabia may be looking to cut production further to support the IPO of 1.5% shares of the state-owned oil giant Saudi Aramco.
-But rising US shale oil production (a substitute for crude oil) is likely to be an obstacle that OPEC members have to take into consideration.
+But rising US shale oil production (a substitute for crude oil) is likely to be an obstacle that OPEC members will take into consideration.
 If crude oil prices rise too much, demand may possibly shift to US shale oil, which may potentially put downward pressure on crude oil prices as well.
-In addition, mixed signals from OPEC+ members may be hinting at a higher probability for an extension to the current deal instead of deepening production cuts.
-Russian Energy Minister Valentinovich Novak signalled that Russia is more likely to support an extension rather than a cut to production, as it would be better to postpone any decisions on production numbers until April 2020, as the global economic outlook may change in the coming months.
+In addition, mixed signals from OPEC+ members may hinted at a higher probability for an extension to the current deal instead of deepening production cuts.
+Russian Energy Minister Alexander Valentinovich Novak signalled that Russia is more likely to support an extension rather than a cut to production, citing it would be better to postpone any decisions on production numbers until April 2020, as the global economic outlook may change in the coming months.
 Iraq, OPEC's second largest producer after Saudi Arabia, signalled that it would support deeper cuts, despite historically over-producing.